dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## DLSS/FSR

-DLSS doesn’t work great in VR headsets, causing noticeable ghosting.
-The main use case of DLSS with VR is to supersample in OpenXR, then use DLSS to scale back down to the native resolution.
-This can soften some types of distracting visual artifacts, but requires a very beastly rig.
+DLSS as implemented in DCS doesn’t work great in VR headsets, causing noticeable ghosting.
+[It is possible to override the DLSS implementation to one that doesn't cause ghosting using an unofficial tweak.](https://forum.dcs.world/topic/356743-update-the-dlss-preset-used-by-dcs-to-remove-ghosting/)

-FSR also causes visual artifacts, such as ghosting/blurring on moving options and when switching MFD pages.
-Personally, I find the performance gain to be worth the tradeoff, but your mileage may vary based on your headset and vision.
+FSR also causes visual artifacts, such as ghosting/blurring on moving options and when switching MFD pages.Your mileage may vary based on your headset and vision.

 ## XRNeckSafer